-The early symptoms may be mild, including itchy eye, runny nose or rash; but these symptoms can quickly lead to more serious problems like:
+The early symptoms may be mild, including itchy eyes, a rash, or a runny nose.
+These symptoms can quickly lead to more serious problems like:

 - Facial swelling